keechma/keechma/guides/05-ui-system.md

 There you have it, a completely decoupled UI system.
 The tradeoff is that you must explicitly declare dependencies for each component.

-This way of building UI components has other advantages too.
+This way of building your UI has other advantages too.
 For instance, if later you build a better `user-list` component,  only the system definition needs to be changed:

 ```clojure
 (def system